ARP is required for IP on Ethernet

 | 4 | Fragmentation Needed | MTU mismatch on the path |

 ICMP Type 3 Code 4 (Fragmentation Needed) indicates an MTU mismatch.
-Small packets work but large ones do not.
-This causes mysterious partial connectivity: a ping succeeds but a file transfer fails.
-Check the MTU setting on all interfaces in the path.
-ARP conflicts are a separate class of problem that ICMP cannot detect — they require monitoring the ARP traffic directly.
+Small packets work, but large packets do not.
+The mismatch causes partial connectivity: a ping succeeds but a file transfer does not.
+Check the MTU setting on every interface in the path.
+ARP conflicts are a separate class of issue that ICMP does not detect — detecting ARP conflicts requires monitoring ARP traffic directly.

-Two devices with the same IP address cause an ARP conflict.
-Both respond to ARP requests.
-Traffic alternates between them unpredictably.
-This is a common problem when a replacement device is configured with the wrong IP address.
+2 devices with the same IP address cause an ARP conflict.
+Both devices respond to ARP requests.
+Traffic alternates between the devices unpredictably.
+ARP conflicts are common when a replacement device is configured with an incorrect IP address.

 The following script monitors ARP traffic and alerts when the same IP is claimed by multiple MAC addresses.
-Run it on a monitoring port connected to the ring:
+Run the script on a monitoring port connected to the ring:

 from scapy.all import sniff, ARPfrom collections import defaultdict